samanthamoss87/project-5/README.md

     <img src="readme-images/visit-us.png" alt="Our Information">
 </div>

-- Project 4 - I created a section where people can find our place easily.
+- I created a section where people can find our place easily.
 - It gives the end user another direct link into the Booking page.